• Skip to primary navigation

 If you're dreaming about moving off the grid to save money, you may want to think carefully about the cost of fuel for running your generator or heating system.

-We do know of several households that depend solely on wood stoves for heating, even up here in Canada's Northwest Territories where winter temperatures routinely hit -40 degrees Celsius in winter.
+We do know of several households that depend solely on wood stoves for heating, even up here in Canada's Northwest Territories, where winter temperatures routinely hit -40 degrees Celsius.

 Yet most families will have at least a portable generator, which requires either diesel or propane fuel.
 And fuel is one of the off grid costs that surprised us.
 Now, I knew we'd have to pay for diesel and propane, I just didn't realize how much it would be!